Umeshkyadav314/portfolio-app/README.md

 # Portfolio Website

-A modern personal portfolio built with Next.js, TypeScript, Tailwind CSS and shadcn/ui.
-It showcases About, Education, Experience, Skills, Projects and Achievements, with dark/light theme and smooth section animations.
+A modern personal portfolio built with a clean, frontend-only stack and smooth animations.

 ## Screenshots